 - Selling a business unit that’s saddled with old technology or draining corporate resources

 - Eliminating nonstrategic units to concentrate on its core business

 - Enhancing its balance sheet

+What does a carve-out mean for an IPO listing?
 A company may use a carve-out to take advantage of a division’s “hidden value”.
 This means they can get a higher value for the unit in the IPO market.
-It’s a great example of the “addition by subtraction” concept that requires solid M&A filing expertise.
+A corporate carve-out is a great example of the “addition by subtraction” concept that requires solid M&A filing expertise.

 The pros and cons of carve-outs